snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 						</observation>
 					</entry>
 					<!--*****************************************************************************
-This Substance Administration is supporting information for Sex for Clinical Use.
+This Substance Administration is supporting information for Sex Parameters for Clinical Use.
 It is not likely to appear in a PET/CT report but is provided to illustrate the use of the supporting reference.
 *****************************************************************************-->